pmean/build-website/text/04/icf.md

 - Teaching resources
 output: html_document
 ---
-Donald Lollar presented a seminar: \"The International Classification of Functioning, Disability, and Health (ICF).\" The ICF is a framework for classifying health status that complements ICD codes.
+Donald Lollar presented a seminar: "The International Classification of Functioning, Disability, and Health (ICF)."
+The ICF is a framework for classifying health status that complements ICD codes.
 The ICF focuses on body functions and structures, activities and participation, and environmental factors.
 Dr. Lollar highlighted how the ICF might be used